 Hey, these are important issues to consider!
 We have seen situations in our travels where people have to return home because the RV lifestyle was not what they thought it would be.
 They just get too homesick!
 These are just some of the things that have to be considered when entertaining the idea of hitting the road for full time RV living!

-So, when the opportunity presented itself, we sold the 3,800 square foot house in the beautiful Colorado Rockies, moved to Florida to be closer to aging parents, and started the full time RV living lifestyle.
+So, when the opportunity presented itself, we sold the 3,800 square-foot house in the beautiful Colorado Rockies, moved to Florida to be closer to aging parents, and started the full time RV living lifestyle.

 We began work camping to pay for our RV site and hung around a Florida panhandle RV park while getting prepared to be fully mobile and able to pick up and hit the road when we were ready.
-We picked up ideas from others who had been enjoying the full time RV lifestyle for a while.
+We picked up ideas from others enjoying the full time RV lifestyle for a while.

 What About Taxes?